 - Dungeons & Dragons 4th edition has a magic item called the "Goggles of Aura Sight", which tells the user how many Hit Points a monster has left.

 - Deus Ex

-- Superimposed over Denton's vision.
+- Available as an augmentation, and superimposed over Denton's vision.
 It even increases weapon damage.

 - Deus Ex: Human Revolution has all sorts of useful information including persuasion level, if the target is unconscious or dead, the amount of time it take for a target to get bored looking for you, the vision cones of enemies and the last place enemies were looking for you.
 A targeting reticule, whether someone's a civilian/prostitute/soldier/mercenary/employee/etc., how much noise you're making, another person's personality type and quirks, whether or not there's anything to loot from a body or drawer, how close you are to death...

 - Various Final Fantasy games have this, typically as the effect of the Scan/Libra/Peep ability/spell.